 In this article, we will delve into why there are polarizing views on the CFA program and who benefits the most from the designation.

-We will also discuss in detail what to expect on the CFA exams, as well as address the changes coming in 2021 due to the implications of COVID-19.
+We will also discuss in detail what to expect on the CFA exams, as well as address changes in 2021 due to the implications of COVID-19.

-But before we begin, we suggest reviewing our guide on the numerous career paths in corporate finance to make an informed decision on whether to pursue the CFA designation:
+But before we begin our guide, we suggest reviewing our infographic on the numerous career paths in corporate finance to make an informed decision on whether to pursue the CFA designation: